 Returns on trees owned by corporations are usually taxed differently.
 We recommend that you consult your accountant or tax lawyer to know what applies to your business.
 We have several corporate customers who have been purchasing trees for years.
 They have already begun to receive a return.
 Taxation does not give rise to problems, but policies vary depending on how the company is set up, among other things.

 What is best: owning trees via a company or privately?

 As an individual, you can buy trees and donation packages.
-If you have a business, or decide to start a company, you can choose to make the purchases through your company.
-In the first case, you become a direct owner and in the second case you own the trees through the company.
+If you have a business or decide to start a company, you can choose to make the purchases through your company.
+In the first case, you become a direct owner, and in the second case, you own the trees through the company.

-A company typically pays 22 percent tax on the return that the trees are generating.
+A company typically pays 22 percent tax (in Norway) on the return that the trees are generating.
 It will be taxed again if the profit is paid out to you as the business owner.
 The amount depends on how you choose the payment to be made.
 This option is less profitable than direct ownership.

-The situation is different if you intend to buy trees and donation packages through your company to keep the trees' return in the company.
-In this case, it is more profitable to own the trees through the company because the tax rate is lower for the company than for you.
+The situation is different if you intend to buy trees and donation packages through your company to keep the trees' return within the company.
+In this case, it is more profitable to own the trees through the company because the tax rate usually is lower for the company than for you.

-In which countries does Better Globe Forestry operate?
+In which countries does BGF operate?

-We contribute to the funding of schools through the NGO Child Africa and they are already active in both Uganda and Kenya.
+We contribute to the funding of schools through the NGO Child Africa, and they are already active in both Uganda and Kenya.

 Here are some suggestions of places that you can see using Google Earth or Google Maps:

-The Kiambere plantation
+The Kiambere tree plantation